poetry pf header

 Mary MacRae 1942 - 2009

-A rembrance by Lucy Hamilton appears in ARTEMISpoetry Issue 3 (Nov 09)
+A remembrance by Lucy Hamilton appears in ARTEMISpoetry Issue 3 (Nov 09), published by Second Light.

-Mary was a great supporter of the Second Light network and her family have initiated an 'Access to Poetry' fund to assist travel costs for participants in Second Light events.
+Mary was a great supporter of the Second Light network and her family initiated an 'Access to Poetry' fund, which was used to assist travel costs for participants in Second Light events.

 Mary MacRae lived in London and spent her working life teaching English.
 In 1997 she joined The Poetry School and studied with Mimi Khalvati, Myra Schneider and other tutors there; she was awarded the Poetry School Scholarship for 2002-3.